 Service of Thanksgiving for the Gift of a Child

-A service of Thanksgiving for the Gift of a Child has been designed for families who want to mark the birth of a child or the gift of a child as a significant rite of passage alongside others, like birthdays and anniversaries, and to do this as part of their local Church community.
+A service of Thanksgiving for the Gift of a Child has been designed for families who want to mark the birth of a child or the gift of a child as a significant rite of passage alongside others, like birthdays and anniversaries, and to give thanks to God for the child within their local Church community.

 A service of Thanksgiving also provides an opportunity to celebrate all the support that the wider family and friends of the family give to making the home within which a child develops a loving and secure environment.
 The family is reminded that they belong in faith to a wider Church family, and is encouraged to become part of this family, and to see baptism and confirmation as a potential future step.